spakov/arduino-build/README.md

 ### `CFLAGS`
 Any extra flags you'd like to pass to `arduino-cli compile`.

+### `NODOC`
+Set to 0 to generate documentation.
+Any other value disables documentation generation for the doc target.

+This is useful for nested project directories.
+The top-level directory's Makefile can set `NODOC = 0` and inner directories' Makefiles can set `NODOC = 1`, so the top-level directory is used only for generating all documentation and inner directories are used only for code.

 ### `SCREEN`
 The name of the screen executable.
 If it's installed somewhere not in your `PATH`, you can use the full path here.